snowmeltarcade/projectkitchen/documentation/functional/game_play.md

 ## Achievements

-For every level that is passed, the players involved are awarded points and stars.
+For every level that is passed, the lead player is awarded stars.
 These can be used to purchase new workstations or upgrade existing [workstations](workstations.md).

-### Points

-Points are awarded based on the time it takes to complete an order.
-The quicker an order is served, the more points awarded.

 ### Stars

-Each level has a minimum number of points required to count as a passed level.
-If the minimum number of points is not reached, the level is failed.
-Each level also has 3 stars that can be achieved.
-Each star also requires a set number of points.
-If the number of received points is greater than that required by a star, that star is awarded.
+Each level has a maximum of 5 stars that can be awarded.
+The number of stars awarded is determined by the average star rating given for all orders in the level.

+If 0 stars is awarded, the level is not passed.
+If 1 or more stars is awarded, the level is passed.